 The procedure for generating master curves is given in Figure 3.
 The force-extension curves chosen (Figure 3A) are rescaled to a length L0 (extension at a force of 500 pN), see Figure 3B.
 The adhesion peak shows a large variation of unspecific adhesion between the surface and the AFM cantilever tip, but does not influence the polymer stretching behavior.
 After merging the rescaled force-extension curves they are averaged by a binominal smoothing as presented in Figure 3C.
 For this, a Gaussian filter convolves the data with normalized coefficients derived from Pascal’s triangle at a level equal to the smoothing parameter 2053.
-Finally, a master curve was obtained for every temperature as given in Figure 3D.
+Finally, a master curve is obtained for every temperature as given in Figure 3D.
 The zoom-in shows the range where the temperature effect on the force-extension behavior is most pronounced.

 A comparison of the temperature behavior of PEG (A) and PNiPAM (B) can be found in Figure 4.
-For PEG a decrease of the stretching force with increasing temperature is observed.
-An increase of approximately 5% of rescaled extension at 100 pN is observed when increasing the temperature from 278 to 318 K. For PNiPAM, an opposite temperature-dependent shift can be revealed.
-A decrease of approximately 1% of rescaled extension at 100 pN is observed when the temperature is increased from 278 to 328 K. Additionally, the stretching free energy can be obtained from the force-extension master curves by determining the area under the curve for any given force value.
-This can be used for extracting energetic and entropic contributions of the stretching free energy with the help of molecular dynamics (MD) simulations18.
+For PEG a decrease of the stretching force with increasing temperature was observed.
+An increase of approximately 5% of rescaled extension at 100 pN was observed when increasing the temperature from 278 to 318 K. For PNiPAM, an opposite temperature-dependent shift could be revealed.
+A decrease of approximately 1% of rescaled extension at 100 pN was observed when the temperature is increased from 278 to 328 K. Additionally, the stretching free energy could be obtained from the force-extension master curves by determining the area under the curve for any given force value.
+This could be used for extracting energetic and entropic contributions of the stretching free energy with the help of molecular dynamics (MD) simulations18.

 Example 2: Desorption of PS from a SAM surface in water

-The desorption of PS from a SAM surface in water can be used to determine the desorption force and length and thereby quantify the hydrophobic interaction.
+The desorption of PS from a SAM surface in water could be used to determine the desorption force and length and thereby quantify the hydrophobic interaction.
 After calibration, at least two force maps were recorded at two different spots of the surface.
-When the polymer attachment is successful, the force-extension curves show plateaus of constant force, as characteristic feature, see Figure 5A and Figure 5C.
+When the polymer attachment was successful, the force-extension curves showed plateaus of constant force, as characteristic feature, see Figure 5A and Figure 5C.
 Plateau-like desorption is observed when the dynamics of the probed bonds are much faster than the pulling rate of the AFM cantilever tip (quasi-equilibrium).
 Desorption forces of plateau-like force-extension curves directly provide adhesion free energies by integrating the force-extension trace54.
 They have been used to determine electrostatic, dispersive and hydrophobic interactions as well as friction properties of single polymers on surfaces in liquid environment2,4,23,51,54,55.

 Each plateau of constant force was fitted with a sigmoidal curve to determine the desorption force and desorption length, which were then plotted in histograms.
 The histograms were fitted with a Gaussian to extract the maximum value and standard deviation.
 For a better overview, the desorption force and length values were displayed together in a scatter plot, as given in Figure 5B and Figure 5D.

-For polystyrene on SAM in water, the determined desorption forces correspond to previously obtained values19,23.
-As the desorption length correlates with the polymer contour length51, the desorption length distribution can be used as a proof of the covalent binding of the respective polymer to the AFM cantilever tip.
+For polystyrene on SAM in water, the determined desorption forces corresponded to previously obtained values19,23.
+As the desorption length correlates with the polymer contour length51, the desorption length distribution can be used as a proof of the covalent binding of the respective polymer to the AFM cantilever tip via its functional end group.
 Thus, the desorption length serves as a fingerprint.